zi-hui/tp/docs/UserGuide.md

 * `RECIPE_NAME` is the name of your recipe.
 * `NUMBER_OF_PAX` is the pax count for the specified recipe.

+> Please note that expired ingredients cannot be cooked.

 Example |  Outcome
 --------|------------------